 Monitoring Party Sacramento Metropoliran Air Quality Management Distriα (SMAQMD) Timing Prior to issuance of demolition or grading permit Implementing Party Project applicant, SMAQMD Component ESC, SPD, DB-all Action(s) Provide proof of payment of SMAOMD fees to the City of Sacramento Community Development Department.
-Mitigation Measure Projected hours of use for each piece of equipment.
-The construction contractor stall provide the anticipated construction timeline including start date, and have another of the poject manager and rame and phone number of the poject manager and on-site foreman.
-This information shall be submitted at least 4 business days prior to the use of subject heavy-duty off-ode equipment.
-The inventory shall be updated and submitted monthly throughout the duration of the Proposal Project, except that an inventory shall not be required for any 30-day period in which no construction activity occurs.
-Provide a plan in conjunction with the equipment inventory, approved by the SMAQMU, beamorstaning that the heavy-dux/ 50 horsepower or more) dir-cad wehicles to be used in the construction project, including owned, leased, and subcontractor vehicles, will achieve a project wide fleet-average 20% NOx reduction and 45% partialise reduction compared to the most recent CARB fleet average.
-Acceptable options for reducing enissions may include use of late model engines, low-emission diesel products, alternative talks, ergipne retrofit technology, after- treatment products, and/or other options as they become available.
-Emissions from all off-road diesel powered equipment used on the project site stell not exceed 40% opacity for more than three minutes in any one hour.
-Any equipment found to exceed 40 percent opacity (or Ringelmenn 20) stall be repaired minutediesel, and the City and SIMAMID shall be notified within 48 hours of identification of non-compliant equipment.
-A visual survey of all in-operation equipment shall be made at least weekly, and a monthly summay of the visual survey of all in-operation equipment shall be used at least weekly, and a monthly summay of the visual survey of all in-operation equipment shall be used at least weekly, and a monthly summay of the visual survey of sall in operation of the project, except that the monthly summay shall include the quantify and type of vehicles surveyed as well as the dates of each survey.
-The SMAQMID and/or other officials may conduct periodic in suspections to determine compliance.
-Nothing in this measure shall supersede other If at the time of granting of each building permit, the SMAQMD has adopted a regulation applicable to construction emissions, compliance with the regulation may completely or partially replace this mitigation.
+Mitigation Measure projected hours of use for each piece of equipment.
+The construction contractor stell provide the anticipated construction timeline including start date, and name and phone number of the poject manager and name and phone number of the project manager and on-site foreman.
+This information shall be submitted at least 4 business days prior to the use of submitted at least 4 business days prior to the use of submitted monthly throughout shall be updated and submitted monthly throughout the duration of the Proposal Project, except that an inventory shall not be required for each 30-day period in which no construction activity occurs.
+Provide a plan in conjunction with the equipment inventory, approved by the SMAQMU, beamostrating that the heavy-dux/ (50 horsepower or more) of rradd whichs to be used in the construction project, including owned, leased, and subcontractor vehicles, will achieve a project wide fleet-average 20% NOX redduxing and 45% particulare reducion compared to the most recent CARB fleet average.
+Acceptable options for reducing emissions may fundule use of late model engines, low-emission dieses products; afternative fuels, engine retrofit technology, after- treatment products, and/or other options as they become available.
+Emissions from all off-road diesel powered equipment used on the project site shall not exceed 40% opacity for more than three minutes in any one hour.
+Any equipment found to exceed 40 percent opacity (or Ringelment .2.0) shall be repaired minutediately, and the City and SIMAOMD shall be notified within 48 hours of identification of non-compliant equipment.
+A visual survey of all in-operation equipment shall be made at least weekly, and a monthly summary of the visual survey of all in-operation equipment shall be made at least weekly, and a monthly summary of the duration of the project, except that the monthly summary shall include the quantified for any 20-day period in which no construction activity occurs.
+The monthly vehicles surveyed as well as the dates of each survey.
+The SMAOMD and/or other officials may conduct periodic in sinspections to determine compliance.
+Nothing in this measure shall supersede other.
+If at the time of granting of each building permit, the SMAQMD has adopted a regulation applicable to construction emissions, compliance with the regulation may completely or partially replace this mitgation.
 Consultation with the SMAQMD prior to construction will be necessary to make this determination.
-4.2-2(c) The project applicant shall coordinate with SMAOMD to determine and ensure payment of off-site mitigation fees to offset the significant NOx emissions associated with the Proposed Project.
+4.2-2(c) The project applicant shall coordinate with SMAQMD to delermine and ensure payment of off-site mitigation fees to offset the significant NOx emissions associated with the Proposed Project.
 Impact